yarin177/FFT-Project/README.md

 **Note**: **Python >=3.6** is required for this project.

+Lastly, check that you have CMake version >3.8 installed, if not run the following line:

+**`sudo apt install cmake`**

 ## Quick Start:
 ### Generating Training and Testing files
 Now it's time to run the script by running the following command in the [PythonAudioProcessing](https://github.com/yarin177/FFT-Project/tree/main/PythonAudioProcessing) folder: